-If you’re in the market for active noise cancelling headphones, chances are you want good quality noise cancelling.
+If you’re in the market for active noise canceling headphones, chances are you want good quality noise canceling.
 Luckily, both the Sony WH-CH710N and Sennheiser PXC 550-II are pretty solid in this department.

 The PXC 550-II is more effective at attenuating noise across the whole frequency spectrum.
 This includes the low frequencies where engine rumbles fall, making this headset excellent for taking on planes.
 Midrange frequency reduction makes the PXC 550-II great for drowning out chatter.

-The Sony WH-CH710N still has good active noise cancelling, but more unwanted sound is going to leak in.
+The Sony WH-CH710N still has good active noise canceling, but more unwanted sound is going to leak in.
 Passive isolation isn’t nearly as good with the WH-CH710N as it is with the Sennheiser PXC 550-II, which is of huge importance: good isolation is key for top-notch ANC.
-The better the passive isolation performance is, the less work has to be done by the noise cancelling processor.
+The better the passive isolation performance is, the less work has to be done by the noise canceling processor.

 For the same price as the Sony headphones, the Sennheiser PXC 550-II definitely takes the cake for ANC.

 The Sony WH-CH710N has monster battery life

 The Sony WH-CH710N charges via USB-C and lasts 41 hours, 35 minutes on a single charge with ANC enabled, which is pretty insane.
 It also supports quick charging, and 10 minutes of charging affords one hour of playback.

 The Sennheiser PXC 550-II lasts 21 hours, 58 minutes with ANC enabled.
 This isn’t bad, quite the contrary, it’s just nothing close to the Sony headset.
 It supports fast charging via the microUSB cable: 10 minutes of connection supplies 90 minutes of listening.
 If you listen with the wire and ANC enabled, you’re afforded 30 hours of playback.

 Sony WH-CH710N vs Sennheiser PXC 550-II: Sound quality